Botanical Artist and Illustrator

 Contemporary Botanical Illustration

 I love to bring the lush greens of the plant world onto walls and into homes, I feel it is so important to recognise the importance of plants to this planet’s wellbeing and also for our own mental health.
+I love the combination of fine art and applied arts that the arts and crafts niche offers.

-My work as a botanical artist and illustrator is a meld of the fascination that I feel for my plants, their structure and life cycle.
-This, combined with my approach to composition, honed during my years as a graphic and web designer, fuels my motivation and delight at being able to work with them.
-I specialise in capturing detail in my botanical art.
 Green, and colour very definitely fuel me, if I don’t get enough of it I can feel starved, however I am also, and will always be, in love with monotone and the structure that comes through when you are looking through a restricted pallet.
 So I do both, I work in colour and with monotone techniques.
 Usually for very different purposes, but always to show some element of a specimen that I find fascinating!

 I am interested in connecting and working with botanists, horticulturalists, environmental scientists, botanical artists and illustrators and other artists, and in taking on commission work.
 I am also looking forward to the new projects on my ever growing to do list; some more ink work, watercolour and recently I have been delving into printmaking.